reiz/ansible_training/009_docker_install/README.md

-# Ansible Facts and Debug
+# Install Docker with Ansible

 Create the VMs with: